Through data to goals: Business Intelligence Guide

 3. Execution of orders.
 In Google Analytics, you only see bids, not real sales.
 Customers can place an order, then change their mind, buy the product in another store, or return it.
 Also, Google Analytics often records test orders.
 As a result, revenue and transactions in Google Analytics may differ significantly from the real picture in your CRM system.
 It’s difficult to draw a conclusion about the effectiveness of an advertising channel if you don’t know what kind of profit it’s brought.

 When you collect data from all sources in a single system, you can analyze your marketing in more detail and increase its effectiveness.
-End-to-end analytics will help you:
+Business intelligence will help you:

 - Automate the management of advertising campaigns.
 You can adjust spending by taking into account the ROAS for each channel, campaign, and phrase.
 As a result, you can reduce your advertising costs, as Santehnika-Online did.